stephband/slide-show/README.md

 # `<slide-show>`
 A standalone `<slide-show>` custom element for building horizontal scroll-snap carousels.
-Less than 10kB minified and gzipped.
+About 10kB minified and gzipped.

 ## Quick start